shambp/QUT-IT-Study-Guide/the page/content.md

 - 00000001 is 1
 - 10000001 is -1

-something to note is that when doing a sign bit encoded sequence, the msb is consumed. changing our little range equation thing into
+something to note is that when doing a sign bit encoded sequence, the msb is consumed. changing our little range equation thing into:

 ```-((2^n-1) - 1) to +((2^n-1) - 1)```

 ### issues with signed integers
-there are a few issues with sign magnitude
+there are a few issues with sign magnitude:
 - there are two ways to represent 0 (0b00000000, 0b10000000)
 - arithmetic and comparison requires inspection of the sign bit
 - the range of numbers you can work with are reduced

+## One's complement
+one's complement is another way in which we can create negative numbers

+## Two's complement